massma/teacher-learner-wellbeing/website-src/workshop/module1.md

 In an effort to mitigate Zoom fatigue, an emotional and embodied obstacle that many of us are negotiating this semester, this learning community is designed to be engaged with in a hybrid asynchronous/synchronous form.
-This CourseWorks module presents materials relevant to the conversation around the focus of our first session, mental wellbeing in teaching and learning, as well as suggestions for how to engage with those materials.
+This module presents materials relevant to the conversation around the focus of our first session, mental wellbeing in teaching and learning, as well as suggestions for how to engage with those materials.
 On `DATE OF WORKSHOP PART 1`, we will meet for a shorter-than-usual synchronous session via Zoom to discuss the materials and try our hand at putting them into practice.

 This hybrid learning community form is an experiment in designing and facilitating learning activities in a manner that centers participant